Jamalkeh

-Jamalkeh (جمالكه, also Romanized as Jamālkeh; also known as Jamalgah and Jamālika) is a village in Amanabad Rural District, in the Central District of Arak County, Markazi Province, Iran.
-At the 2006 census, its population was 16, in 8 families.
+Jamalkeh (جمالكه) (Note: Also romanized as Jamālkeh; also known as Jamalgah and Jamālika) is a village in Amanabad Rural District of the Central District in Arak County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 16 in eight households.
+The following census in 2011 counted a population below the reporting threshold.
+The 2016 census measured the population of the village as 13 people in five households.